norpchen/ProcessGCode/README.md

 * Adjust flow and feed rates throughout the file
 * Basic replacement of one command for another (swap G0 for G1, for example)
 * Comment out all instances of a specific code
+* Enforce a maximum and minimum extruder temperature

 Then the more fun KISSlicer specific stuff: